markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![terminal window](./assets/step-1/100-terminal.png)

-In this window, type `pwd` and press Enter.
+In this window, type `pwd` and press Enter. `pwd` means "print working directory" ("print" in this context means "display to the screen") and lets you know which directory (aka folder) the terminal is currently in.
+Typing `pwd` is like asking "Where am I?"

+> **Important:** To succeed in this boot camp, type out every code snippet instead of copying and pasting.
+It will help build up that muscle memory you need to become an expert coder faster!

 The terminal will display something like `/c/Users/YourName` on Windows or `/Users/YourName` on Mac.
 This is because when you first open Terminal or Git Bash, you start in your user directory.

-> **Important:** To succeed in this boot camp, type out every code snippet instead of copying and pasting.
-It will help build up that muscle memory you need to become an expert coder faster!

-The command `pwd` means "print working directory" ("print" in this context means "display to the screen") and lets you know which directory (aka folder) the terminal is currently in, or looking at.
-Typing `pwd` is like asking "Where am I?"

-To see what's in this directory, you could navigate to it through your operating system's GUI (by clicking on folder icons, etc.), but since we're in the command line, let's try looking at the contents using another command: `ls`.
+Now let's look at the contents of this directory using another command: `ls`.
 The `ls` command lists the files and folders within the current directory.
 It's like asking "What's here?"

 Some folders you might see in your user directory are `Documents`, `Pictures`, `Music`, and `Desktop`.

 Fun fact: the graphical "desktop" you see when your computer starts is this `Desktop` folder in your user directory!
 Let's "go" there now in the command line by typing the following commands, pressing Enter after each line: